Obtaining Epilepsy Disability Benefits under Social Security, Veterans Disability, or Long Term Disability Insurance

 Petit mal epilepsy and most other seizure disorders are rated under the VA rating formula for “minor seizures.”
 A minor seizure is distinguished by a brief interruption in consciousness or conscious control associated with staring or rhythmic blinking of the eyes or nodding of the head (“pure” petit mal), or sudden jerking movements of the arms, trunk, or head (myoclonic type) or sudden loss of postural control (akinetic type).

 If your VA disability claim for epilepsy was denied or underrated, or if you have questions about your case, please request a free consultation or call us toll free from anywhere in the country at (800) 562-9830.
 We understand how the VA’s rating system works, and are ready to help you through the process of applying or appealing.

 Our experience with Veterans claims will save you from many glitches and pitfalls that can endanger your claim and obstruct an accurate rating, and considerably increase your chance of securing the benefits your country owes you.
 We are ready to represent you at any level of your claim, including the VA Regional Office, the Board of Veterans Appeals, and the US Court of Appeals for Veterans Claims.
 There’s no obligation, and you can call us for a free consultation.

 When Epilepsy Disability Keeps You from Working, Contact Us

 We want you to know that our attorneys will provide you with powerful and ethical legal support.
-Our number one goal is to be your greatest asset, by securing the disability compensation you are entitled to receive.
+Our number one goal is to be your greatest asset, by securing helping you obtain the disability compensation you need and are entitled to receive.

 To learn more, call our disability attorneys toll free at 800-562-9830 or arrange a free consultation with a lawyer to discuss your case.
 This is a free consultation, and you are never under any obligation to hire us.